AwesDea/SmartLab/README.md

 # Smart Lab with RaspberryPi, Esp8266

-One Paragraph of project description goes here
+One RaspberryPi, three ESP8266s a bunch of sensors and datas to keep and use later.

 ## Getting Started